Protecting our forests

 One of the most significant challenges is that financial benefits from transforming forests into agricultural land often far outweigh those from preserving forests.
 In 2017 we were the first corporate investor in the &Green Fund, which aims to kick-start investments in deforestation-free agriculture in countries that are working to reduce deforestation and peat degradation.

-The Fund aims to protect over five million hectares of forest and peatlands by 2020, by de-risking private capital investments into large-scale deforestation-free production, protection and inclusion initiatives.
-With a capitalisation goal of $400 million by 2020 and an aim to trigger $1.6 billion in private capital investments, this Fund is an exciting opportunity to jointly shape solutions to mitigate deforestation.
+The Fund aims to protect over five million hectares of forest and peatlands by de-risking private capital investments into large-scale deforestation-free production, protection and inclusion initiatives.
+With a capitalisation goal of $400 million and an aim to trigger $1.6 billion in private capital investments, this Fund is an exciting opportunity to jointly shape solutions to mitigate deforestation.

 Working collaboratively to drive transformational change on deforestation